A weighted graph zeta function involved in the Szegedy walk: Introduction

-In this paper, we define a new graph zeta function as a generalization of the Sato zeta function.
-It has the three expressions, although it is not included in the generalized weighted zeta function.
-In the main theorem, we show that our graph zeta function has the Ihara expression.
-We also found that the Ihara expression is different for undirected and directed graphs.
-The reason lies in the difference in the definition of the inverse arc.
-For an undirected graph (simply called a graph), we consider the symmetric digraph of the graph and define a pair of arcs assigned to each edge as inverse.
-Then the Ihara expression is the same form as one for the generalized weighted zeta function.
-For an arc in a digraph, we define the inverse as any arc with an opposite direction.
-Then the Ihara expression differs from that of the generalized weighted zeta function.
+In this paper, we define a new graph zeta function which is not obtained as a specialization of the generalized weighted zeta function.
+Since it satisfies the adjacency condition, we can obtain the three expressions.
+The problem to consider in this paper is to give the Ihara expression.
+In the main theorem, we show that our graph zeta function has the Ihara expression for a finite graph and a finite digraph.
+The reason we deal with graphs is to consider the relationship between our graph zeta function and the ``Szegedy walk'' defined on a graph.
+On the other hand, we also treat digraphs.
+Since the Ihara expressions of generalized weighted zeta functions on graphs and digraphs are a slightly different (cf. \cite{IDE2021227, ishikawa21}), we can expect there are differences between our graph zeta functions for graphs and digraphs.
+In fact, the two Ihara expressions are find to be different.
+The reason lies in the difference in the definition of the inverse arc as expected.
+For a graph, we consider the symmetric digraph of the graph and define a pair of arcs assigned to each edge as inverse.
+Then the Ihara expression is the same form as in \cite{IDE2021227}.
+We deal with this definition because the Szegedy walk adopts the definition.
+In other words, it is necessary to use the definition in order to consider the relationship between the Szegedy walk and our graph zeta function.
+In this paper, we deal with the other definition of the inverse motivated by \cite{ishikawa21}.
+For a digraph and an arc, we define the inverse as any arc with an opposite direction.
+Then the Ihara expression different from that derived by the previous definition.